Introduction

 } catch (error) {

-console.error('Error while storing user:', error);
+console.error('Error saving user:', error);

 }

-General key registration flow
+General key registration scheme

-import PCSDK, { PCUsersManager } from '@safetech/pcsdk';
+import PCSDK, {PCUsersManager} from '@safetech/pcsdk';

 // 1.
-Import PCUser
+Importing PCUser

 let user = null;